curlykorine/Site-connectivity-checker/README.md

 ![image](https://user-images.githubusercontent.com/69847727/134787343-0310f0ba-1a09-4f75-8a11-3a44077a3b41.png)

 ## Code quality
-Code review was done by Codacy linter:
+Code review was done by Codacy linter.
+All the code-related issues are minor, we decided to not follow exactly these Codacy recommendations because it will affect our design and architecture decisions.

 ![image](https://user-images.githubusercontent.com/69847727/136713603-6860e93a-9f6d-437a-b530-2f148ab03d26.png)

-Test coverage:
+Test coverage is 89%:

 ![image](https://user-images.githubusercontent.com/69847727/136713206-50a5aba2-09c5-43b6-b49d-54a7f150bdb5.png)